albertz/commandergenius/readme.txt

 Application may be put to background at any time, for example if user gets phone call onto the device.
 The application will lose OpenGL context then, and has to re-create it when put to foreground.

-The SDL provides function SDL_ANDROID_SetApplicationPutToBackgroundCallback( callback_t appPutToBackground, callback_t appRestored );
-where callback_t is function pointer of type "void (*) void".
-The default callbacks will call another Android-specific functions:
-SDL_ANDROID_PauseAudioPlayback() and SDL_ANDROID_ResumeAudioPlayback()
-which will pause and resume audio from HW layer, so appplication does not need to destroy and re-init audio, and in general you don't need to redefine those functions, unless you want to play audio in background.
+The application is not allowed to do any GFX output without OpenGL context (or it will crash), that's why SDL_Flip() call will block until we're re-acquired context.

-Also, the usual event SDL_ACTIVEEVENT with flag SDL_APPACTIVE will be sent when that happens, and also SDL_VIDEORESIZE event will be sent (the same behavior as in MacOsX SDL implementation).
+The event SDL_ACTIVEEVENT with flag SDL_APPACTIVE will be sent when that happens, also SDL_VIDEORESIZE event will be sent (the same behavior as in MacOsX SDL implementation).

+If you're seeing black screen, and the video thread stucks, when your app is restored from background, this may happen because you do not call SDL_Flip() when app is put to background.
+If your app does not call SDL_Flip() at least once per second, you have to call it on SDL_APPACTIVE event.

 If you're using OpenAL it will be paused automatically when your app goes to background.

 If you're using pure SDL 1.2 API (with or without HW acceleration) you don't need to worry about anything -